RiotGamesCookbooks/dirsrv-cookbook/README.md

 * Register admin server with configuration directory server a la register-ds-admin
 * Enable the replication user use the same credentials-from-a-databag scheme that dirsrv_entry uses

+## Supports

+This cookbook is tested and works on CentOS 6.x and it should also work on other RHEL derivatives that can use the EPEL repo.
+It is also tested and working on recent Ubuntu distributions.
+It should also work for Debian systems, but the 389-ds packages seem to only be available for Debian sid (unstable).

 # Author

 Author:: Alan Willis (<alwillis@riotgames.com>)